FAQs - Frequently Asked Questions

-Early Enrollment/Registration is the period set aside each semester for continuing students to enroll in classes for the next term.
+Early Enrollment is the period set aside each semester for continuing students to register for classes for the next term.

 If you miss Early Enrollment, you can still enroll during the Open Registration period, but many classes will have filled and a fee will be assessed.
 If you wait until Late Registration begins, additional fees will be assessed.

 - Early Enrollment for Fall classes starts in early April.

 - Early Enrollment for Spring classes starts mid-October.

 - Early Enrollment for Summer classes starts mid-March.